Books on intuition are essential for you to learn more about your elusive but rich mental backend which is responsible for how you approach life.

 Connecting with your innate healing is activating the latent ability of the intelligent body to heal itself through the guidance of Inna Segal.

-Dedicating your time to this book judiciously, you will benefit the following:
+Dedicating your time to this book judiciously, you will benefit from the following:

 - Initiate healing throughout the body including mental and emotional healing and cut off the root causes of diseases